jacky-ui/jacky-ui/README.md

 </div>

 ### Hi there 👋
 <p>Welcome to my profile!
 I'm a full-stack developer based out of Canada.
+I have a background in Electrical Engineering Technician and now working in the Web Dev field!
 Talk to me about:</p>

 <ul>
   <li>Front-End:</li>